Green Acorn Squash

 Seasons/Availability

-Green acorn squash is available year-round, with a peak season in the fall and winter.
+Green Acorn squash is available year-round with a peak season from fall to winter.

 Current Facts